 It’s a really neat looking plant with long stems that can reach up to a foot in length.
 It has plenty of smaller leaves and will thus provide your guppies with some good hiding places.
 This is a really easy to maintain plant that helps filter out the water and keep your guppies happy at the same time.

-When it comes to the best live plants for guppies, all of the above options are fantastic choices to consider.
+When it comes to the best live plants for guppies, all of the above options are fantastic choices to consider (Java Moss is our top pick).
 Just keep in mind that guppies like green plants and they like hiding places.
 As long as you keep those things in mind you will have no problems when choosing the right aquarium plants for your little guppies.